SJellen/audiophile-ecommerce/README.md

-# Frontend Mentor - Audiophile Ecommerce fact site solution
+# Frontend Mentor - Audiophile Ecommerce site solution

 This is a solution to the [Audiophile Ecommerce site challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/audiophile-ecommerce-website-C8cuSd_wx).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.